warthog618/modem/README.md

 a GSM modem, but the library may be generally useful for any device controlled by AT commands.

-The [AT](at) package provides a low level driver which sits between an io.ReadWriter, representing the physical modem, and a higher level driver or application.
+The [at](at) package provides a low level driver which sits between an io.ReadWriter, representing the physical modem, and a higher level driver or application.
 The AT driver provides the ability to issue AT commands to the modem, and to receive the info and status returned by the modem, as synchronous function calls.
 Handlers for asynchronous indications from the modem, such as received SMSs, can be registered with the driver.

-The [GSM](gsm) package adds higher level SendSMS and SendSMSPDU methods to the AT driver, that allows for sending SMSs without any knowledge of the underlying AT commands.
+The [gsm](gsm) package adds higher level SendSMS and SendSMSPDU methods to the AT driver, that allows for sending SMSs without any knowledge of the underlying AT commands.

 The [info](info) package provides utility functions to manipulate the info returned in